Why Mendeley + Thetapad?

 Syncing the Exported File

-For team access to the .bib:
+For team access to the .bib file:

-Option A: Shared folder (Dropbox/OneDrive)
+Option A: Shared folder (Dropbox/OneDrive/Google Drive)

-- Export to synced folder
+- Export Mendeley to a cloud-synced folder

-- Everyone uses the same path
+- Everyone configures the same path

-Option B: Git
+Option B: Git repository

 - Include